barnabycolby/localBackup/README.md

 The backup.sh script performs a backup of the users home directory (i.e. ~/\*), unless an alternative location is specified.

 # Excluding files/directories
 Any excludes must be specified in a excludes.txt file in the working directory of the script.
+The file paths are parsed relative to the root directory, so for example, if backing up /home/web and wanting to exclude /home/web/beans.txt, then a /beans.txt exclude rule should be added.

 # Setup
 ## SSH Key access